Ukrainian Defense Industry: University cooperation

-"Ukroboronprom" has cooperation with Central Scientific Research Institute of Armaments and Military Equipment of Armed Forces of Ukraine and leading Ukrainian universities like Kyiv-Mohyla Academy, Kyiv Polytechnic Institute, Kharkiv Polytechnic, V. N. Karazin Kharkiv National University, ME Zhukovsky KAU, Kharkiv National University of Radio Electronics and I. Kozhedub Kharkiv University of Air Force.
+Ukroboronprom cooperates with the Central Scientific Research Institute of Armaments and Military Equipment of Armed Forces of Ukraine and leading Ukrainian universities like Kyiv-Mohyla Academy, Kyiv Polytechnic Institute, Kharkiv Polytechnic, V. N. Karazin Kharkiv National University, ME Zhukovsky KAU, Kharkiv National University of Radio Electronics and I. Kozhedub Kharkiv University of Air Force.

 Best inventions of Ukrainian students are being embodied.
 Scientists of the Kyiv Polytechnic Institute have created a UAV.
 Students of other universities are actively involved in apprenticeship on the leading enterprises of Ukroboronprom.

-In 2016, "Ukroboronprom" began to work with the best business schools in the country.
+In 2016, Ukroboronprom began to work with the best business schools in the country.
 In particular, the International Management Institute and Kyiv-Mohyla Business School.
 Senior management, management of the average level plants and industrials undergo training.

-At the end of 2017 "Ukroboronprom" and Igor Sikorsky Kyiv Polytechnic Institute opened a new master's program "Management in the field of defence and industrial complex".
+At the end of 2017 Ukroboronprom and Igor Sikorsky Kyiv Polytechnic Institute opened a new master's program "Management in the field of defence and industrial complex".

-In 2017, a series of MBA curricula for "Ukroboronprom" specialists was completed, including a partnership with the US Thunderbird School of Global Management and the International Management Institute in Kyiv.
+In 2017, a series of MBA curricula for Ukroboronprom specialists was completed, including a partnership with the US Thunderbird School of Global Management and the International Management Institute in Kyiv.

 New developments

-In the summer of 2016, "Ukroboronprоm" presented multipurpose unmanned aircraft complex "Gorlytsa" and tactical unmanned multipurpose vehicle "Phantom".
+In the summer of 2016, Ukroboronprоm presented multipurpose unmanned aircraft complex "Gorlytsa" and tactical unmanned multipurpose vehicle "Phantom".

 On September 28, 2016, at the international exhibition of armaments "ADEX-2016" in Azerbaijan, the State Concern introduced a new combat module "Taipan" which specifications meet the highest Western standards.

-In 2016, "Ukroboronprom" also developed and presented a digital fire control system "Myslyvets",combat modules "Duplet" and "Kastet", 60 mm mortar KBA.118, and transport aircraft An-132.
+In 2016, Ukroboronprom also developed and presented a digital fire control system Myslyvets,combat modules "Duplet" and "Kastet", 60 mm mortar KBA.118, and transport aircraft An-132.

-At the beginning of 2017, "Ukroboronprom" agreed with the American company "Aeroscraft" on co-production of automatic M16 rifle (model WAC47) that meets NATO standards.
+At the beginning of 2017, Ukroboronprom agreed with the American company Aeroscraft on co-production of automatic M16 rifles (model WAC47) that meet NATO standards.

 As of October, 1st, 2019, no weapon of this type and model has been produced, confirming the inappropriate technical choices voiced by many experts.

 In March 2017, the newest multipurpose transport aircraft An-132 successfully made its first flight.
 "Ukroboronprom" agreed with the companies TAQNIA (Saudi Arabia) and Havelsan (Turkey) to develop a new modification of the aircraft for the marine patrol.

-At the 13th International exhibition of military equipment "IDEF-2017" in Istanbul, "Ukroboronprom" introduced a new portable grenade launcher.
+At the 13th International exhibition of military equipment "IDEF-2017" in Istanbul, Ukroboronprom introduced a new portable grenade launcher.

 Two Ukrainian-Polish projects have also been created and demonstrated: main battle tank PT-17 and multiple launch rocket system ZRN-01 Stokrotka.

 In November 2017, the first Ukrainian combat drone "Gorlytsia" performed the first flight.

-In 2017, "Ukroboronprom" successfully tested a new Ukrainian missile complex "Vilkha".
-Unique shells of missiles are made from superstructural alloys on the new technological line of "Ukroboronprom".
+In 2017, Ukroboronprom successfully tested a new Ukrainian missile complex "Vilkha".
+Unique shells of missiles are made from superstructural alloys on the new technological line.

 On 4 November 2022, Ukrainian Defence Minister Oleksii Reznikov has announced that Ukroboronprom will start manufacturing shells at 152 and 122mm calibre for its Soviet era weapons.